ionic-team/enterprise-couchbase-lite/website/docs/tutorials/hotel-search.md

 * Uses UI components from Ionic: search bar, bookmarks, icons, list items, and more.
 * Runs on iOS, Android, and native Windows apps all from the same codebase.

-Here's a sneak peek at what we're building:

-TODO

 ## Setup

 Begin by installing the Ionic CLI then creating an Ionic app: